-- Investment risk: The risks attached to investment goals and objectives, including market, credit, counterparty, manager and liquidity risk; - Strategic risk: The risks associated with our strategic choices and the implementation of our selected strategies; - Legislative and regulatory risk: The risks of financial loss or reputational damage due to non-compliance with actual or proposed laws, rules and regulations and prescribed industry practices; - Operational risk: The risks of financial loss from inadequate or failed internal processes, people or systems, or from external factors; and - 5) Reputation risk: The risks to our reputation or credibility as a consequence of internal or external factors.
+- Investment risk: The risks attached to investment goals and objectives, including market, credit, counterparty, manager and liquidity risk; - Strategic risk: The risk that we make inappropriate strategic choices or are unable to successfully implement selected strategies; - Legislative and regulatory risk: The risk of loss due to noncompliance with laws, rules and regulations and prescribed industry practice; - Operational risk: The risk of loss from inadequate or failed internal processes, people and systems or from external factors; - 5.
+Reputation risk: The risk of loss of reputation or credibility sufficient to have a commercial or other practical impact due to internal or external factors.

 The Board and management of the Guardians are responsible for managing these risks.
 The Guardians' risk-management framework is reviewed and approved by the Board.
 The Audit Committee reviews the reports of management, and of the Guardians' external and internal auditors, on the effectiveness of systems for internal controls and financial reporting.
 The Board delegates day-to-day management of risk to the Chief Executive Officer.

 Inherent in this delegation is a desire to ensure that day-to-day responsibility for risk management is at the business unit level, where risk is seen as part of the overall business process, and a robust framework of identification, evaluation, monitoring and control exists.

-More information on the Guardians' risk management process can be found in the Risk management section of our Annual Report.
+More information on the Guardians' risk management process can be found in the risk management section of our Annual Report.
 While each of the five categories of risk identified above affect the performance of the Fund, further comment on key investment risks is set out below.

-Market Risk: Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as equity prices, interest rates, foreign exchange rates and credit default swap spreads.
+Market Risk: Market risk is the risk that the fair value of future cash flows of financial instruments will fluctuate due to changes in market variables such as equity prices, interest rates, foreign exchange rates and credit default swap spreads.